TexasInstruments/edgeai/edgeai-mpu/README.md

 ## Release Notes

-- [2024 Dec ~ 2025 March] 10.1 release.
-SDKs, edgeai-tidl-tools and edgeai-tensorlab has been updated.
+- [2025 September 25] 11.1 release.
+SDKs, edgeai-tidl-tools and edgeai-tensorlab are updated.

 Further details are in the [Release Notes](./docs/release_notes.md).